 At Catholic Health Services and Catholic Hospice, our board-certified music therapist designs treatment sessions based on your loved one’s particular needs, and can include singing, moving, or listening to live, patient-preferred music during an individual or group session.
 Our music therapist assesses the patient’s needs, before and during each session, and works in tandem with an interdisciplinary team of professionals to provide individualized care and comprehensive services to hospice patients.

 What to expect during a music therapy session

-Watch as Laura Chami, Catholic Health Services and Hospice Music Therapist, brings joy and comfort to patients and their families with the connections she makes through music and song.
+Watch as our Hospice Music Therapist brings joy and comfort to patients and their families with the connections she makes through music and song.
 Laura visits patients at home and in our Inpatient Care Centers that provide hospice care in Miami Dade and Broward County.
 Family members are encouraged to make requests and sing along.